 Types of Espresso

-First up, we have traditional espresso.
+First up, we have traditional.
 This classic Italian style is one of the most popular types.
 It is made with finely ground dark roast beans brewed under pressure.
 It has a bold flavor and crema on top – perfect for those who prefer their coffee strong and flavorful.
 Next is ristretto, which is similar to regular espresso.
 However, it uses less water during brewing resulting in an even stronger flavor profile with concentrated notes.
-Third is the small cup size and lighter roasts of the espresso blend.
+Third is the small cup size and lighter roasts of the blend.
 This blend has a higher ratio of caffeine to water than other types of coffee.
 The result is a very potent and flavorful cup of coffee.

-Factors Affecting Caffeine Content
+Factors Affecting Caffeine Content in Your Espresso

 The amount of caffeine in your espresso depends on several different factors.
 Factors such as bean origin, roast level, grind size, dosage and extraction time.
 Each of these can have an effect on the flavor and complexity of your shots, as well as on their caffeine content.